-- 1. To continue to work in partnership with the local authority, Estate management board and residents, in particular to encourage redevelopment of the shops complex, which now appears imminent. - 2.
-To strive to incorporate crime prevention through the environmental design principles to the proposed redevelopment thus ensuring that there is no reoccurrence of the problem.
+- To continue to work in partnership with the local authority and residents, in particular to encourage redevelopment of the shops complex, which now appears imminent. - To strive to incorporate crime prevention through the environmental design principle to ensure that there is no reoccurrence of the problem.